 Naturally, I went on a research mission before creating this recipe.
 I aimed to find three recipes from my family for reference.

 Then, she provided a picture of a gumbo recipe from my great-grandmother’s old cookbook.
 I still felt like I needed another written recipe for reference, especially since I’d be removing the main ingredient, meat.
-So I asked my fellow cajun friend, Sidney, and he replied, “I do it the old fashion way, by eye, and taste”.
+So I asked my fellow Cajun friend, Sidney, and he replied, “I do it the old-fashioned way, by eye and taste.”

 This is how most people make their gumbo.